jazahn/mobility-workshop/README.md

 The power of RequireJS is that it doesn't load the libs unless you need them, so whereas before, when we were adding the libs directly through `<script src=...>` the libs were loading before the DOM was ready, now they're not loading until sometime after `load`, before `ready`.
 The point being not to slow the construction of the DOM with script file fetches.

 However, in this case, we are using html5 data-attributes to style the page, set the theme.
-This is bad practice in general for many reasons you may not care about.
+This is bad practice in general for many reasons you don't care about.

 This is both a strength and a flaw of jQM, depending on how you look at it, and it's important to understand why. jQuery Mobile is a great way to get you started, it's great for prototypes because you can get something out there quickly, but it's not done in a way that is optimized for mobile devices.
 Go figure.